 Do you want to learn about design patterns? look no further!
 I got this book in my hands while I was studying for my AP in computer science.
 I did not at the time understand how great this book was.
 But I read it again after I had finished my education.
 I found it to be such a great dictionary for design patterns!

 Even though this book is very technical with a lot of code to grasp.
 It is still relatively easy to read.
 It has some great examples and humor.
 The examples in this book are in Java, but they are applicable for most programming languages.
 If you already have this book and are looking for an alternative.
 You could try an older book I also enjoyed: Design Patterns: Elements of Reusable Object-Oriented Software

 4 - Don't make me think

 Author: Steve Krug

 This is the best book I have read on Usability.
 Steve Krug takes you through many annoying and irritating situations while dealing with the web.
 He illustrates the users' frustration in a way which makes you feel compassion.
 There is a lot to learn from this book.
 It is also a great entry level book for User experience.
-Even though the book focuses on web, it can still be used for general purpose User experience.
+Even though the book focuses on the web, it can still be used for general purpose user experience.

 His overall mantra "Don't make me think" is the theme throughout the book.
 If you have to think in order to use an interface - then it is not that good.

 Authors: Martin L. Abbott and Michael T. Fisher